Developer pulls leading ad-blocking app from Apple Store

-In a blog post on Friday, Arment, wrote that he was pulling his “Peace” app because he does not feel that it is his role to decide what content is blocked.
+In a blog post on Friday, Arment, wrote on the social media site that he was pulling his “Peace” app because he does not feel that it is his role to decide what content is blocked.

 “Adblockers come with an important asterisk: while they do benefit a ton of people in major ways, they also hurt some, including many who don’t deserve the hit,” Arment wrote.

-According to Apptopia Inc, a Boston-based company that tracks app store downloads and revenue, the Peace app generated $113,521 in gross proceeds in the 36 hours it was live.

-“Even though I‘m ‘winning,’ I’ve enjoyed none of it,” Arment wrote in his blog.
+“Even though I‘m ‘winning,’ I’ve enjoyed none of it,” he wrote.
 “That’s why I‘m withdrawing from the market.”

 Ad-blocking tools are designed to help Web pages load much faster by stripping out so-called scripts and trackers that are used to serve the ads.